 Better Patient Engagement

-Patient portals are a feature of many EMR systems that allow patients to view their medical records, make appointments, and get in touch with their doctors.
-Patients who have this access are more empowered to actively participate in their healthcare, which improves treatment plan adherence and increases patient satisfaction.
-Better health outcomes result from patients who are more likely to remain involved in their care.
+Patient portals are one of the building blocks of many EMRs that allow patients to review medical records, schedule appointments, and interact with their physician (et al. Patients with this access are less likely to passively receive care and more empowered to take an active role in their healthcare, resulting in better treatment compliance, and higher patient satisfaction.
+Better health results is associated with patients that are more likely to continue with the follow up care.

 Key Considerations for Choosing the Right EMR System